Ratbuyer/CSC309-project/README.md

 # Toronto Fitness Club Website
-Requirements: Python3, pip, virtualenv and npm installed.
+Requirements: Python3, pip, virtualenv and node.js installed.

 To install all other requirements run